marcusassmus/sym-trans_tensors/README.md

 ```
 @article{glas2021,
   author = {R. Gl{\"u}ge and M. A{\ss}mus},
-  title = {{A systematic approach to reduce the independent tensor components by symmetry transformations - A commented translation of “Tensors and Crystal Symmetry” by Carl Hermann}},
+  title = {A systematic approach to reduce the independent tensor components by symmetry transformations - A commented translation of “Tensors and Crystal Symmetry” by Carl Hermann},
   journal = {Continuum Mechanics and Thermodynamics},
   volume = {33},
   number = {4},